Cardiology gene panel

 - Other relevant disorders (hereditary hemorrhagic telangiectasia, familial transthyretin amyloidosis, glycogen storage disease type II/Pompe, or transthyretin amyloidosis)

 - This test is not to diagnose any other inherited suspected genetic conditions or to obtain pharmacogenetic information.
-Please refer to the “Full Genome Sequencing” option below for a diagnostic test with the most comprehensive view of alterations in an individual’s DNA code, including pharmacogenetics information and secondary findings
+Please refer to the “Full genome sequencing” option for a diagnostic test with the most comprehensive view of alterations in an individual’s DNA code, including secondary findings.
+Please refer to the “Pharmacogenetic panel” option for pharmacogenetic-specific information

 - Anonymized patient/client clinically-relevant information will be included in public databases to help with the future medical analysis of human genomes.
 Databases contain cumulative results from around the world and do not include information that can personally identify the patient/client